KrickLogan/RobotArmLocalization/README.md

 1. Runs the model on a selected image and provides model outputs in form of bounding boxes, array masks, labels, and scores.

-2. Use the depth array from a depth camera to calculate average depth of the detections.
+2. Use the depth array, obtained from a depth camera, to calculate average depth of the detections.

-3. Calculates the position vectors for all detected Objects in image.
+3. Calculates the position vectors for all detected objects in image.

 4. Calculates the position of the target Object relative to robot arm base and in alignment with the `arm_controller` package's coordinate system.